Online Directory Business Model Explained

 Ideally, you want to have a good amount of site traffic so that your vendors have a legitimate incentive to pay you a subscription fee to use your platform and audience.

-In order to attract that traffic to your website, you need to have a large number of business listings that help users find what they’re looking for.
+To attract that traffic to your website, you need to have a large number of business listings that help users find what they’re looking for.

 That takes work.